 Impact at ecoligo: How we calculate the CO₂ savings of our projects

 Sustainability and impact are on everyone’s lips these days.
 There are hardly any products and services left that are not advertised as “environmentally friendly,” “sustainable” or even “climate neutral.”
-Most of it, unfortunately, is much less truth than it is a marketing promise designed to soothe our consumer conscience and meet our demand for sustainability.
+Most of it, unfortunately, is much less true than it is a marketing promise designed to soothe our consumer conscience and meet our demand for sustainability.

 We work exclusively in emerging markets, as this is where we can make the biggest positive impact with our solar power.